beckerluke/personal_changelog_mar_2020-master/README.md

 - Completed 20% of [freeCodeCamp's](https://www.freecodecamp.org/) ES6 section in JavaScript Algorithms and Data Structures Certification
 - Completed Lists and For Loops mission in [Dataquest's](https://www.dataquest.io/) Data Scientist in Python course
 - Projects: Created Form component and added ability to post a description along with exercise name to database

+#### Tuesday, March 3rd, 2020
+- Projects: Created Form components for exercises for individual body parts and added database tables for individual body part exercises.
+Created placeholder server routes to add exercises to each particular table in database